 France

-France should be +400, same as Spain, but Les Bleus are +800.
+France is the third favorite to win the 2026 FIFA World Cup with +400 odds.
+The French team is a strong contender, having made the last two finals and possessing a talented squad led by stars like Kylian Mbappé and Ousmane Dembélé.
 If Randal Kolo Muani scores in the 94th minute of the 2022 World Cup final, France would have become a back-to-back champion.
 However, he closed his eyes and hit Emiliano Martinez instead.

-The good news is that France’s core is even better than Spain’s, but La Roja has better chemistry.
-France’s roster includes Kylian Mbappe, Ousmane Dembele, Michael Olise, Eduardo Camavinga, Jules Kounde, and Aurelien Tchouameni, among others.
+The good news is that the French core is even better than Spain’s, but La Roja has better chemistry.
+France’s roster includes Kylian Mbappé, Ousmane Dembélé, Michael Olise, Eduardo Camavinga, Jules Koundé, and Aurélien Tchouaméni, among others, with the team led by these standout stars.

 Besides the two last World Cup finals, France also played in the 2016 EURO final and the 2020-21 UEFA Nations League final.
 Les Bleus are used to being a contender, so there’s no pressure.